Sunday, September 22, 2024

 Note that these "Pages" do not show up under "Post Labels" (right).
 There will normally be more photos of each anchorage on the linked post and sometimes subsequent ones (I normally only "tag" the first post in a sequence) the associated slide show, or by clicking on the Post Label right:

-Note: In other places Rame Head to Lands End is labelled Fowey to Lands End, that will be corrected in time and is due to adding Looe Bay.
+Note: In other places Rame Head to Lands End may be labelled Fowey to Lands End, that will be corrected in time and is due to adding Looe Bay between the two.

 2024 August 31st Days 18 - ?, weather bound again this time at St Mawes and Turnaware